A fast-loading website is no longer an option – it is a necessity that must be achieved in an online business.

 Like PageSpeed Insights, GTmetrix offers detailed speed reports that pinpoint areas for optimization.
 It includes a waterfall chart that visually represents how long it takes individual elements on your page to load.

-GTmetrix also measures your site’s Core web vitals performance metrics.
-In addition, it measures speed indexes from different user regions, devices, networks, and page sizes.
+GTmetrix also measures your site’s Core Web Vitals performance metrics.
+In addition, it measures speed indexes from various user regions, devices, networks, and page sizes.

 This information can help you learn more about the impact of each minor or significant change you make to your website in real-time.